Free Settler or Felon

 Captain John Lamb

 Master of the Baring, John Lamb was born at Penrith, England, the son of Captain Lamb of the East India Co.'s service.
 At age 11 he became a first-class volunteer in the Port Mahon sloop commanded by his uncle, William Buchanan, on the Mediterranean Station, and within a year was a midshipman in the Northumberland, the youngest in the fleet at the capture of the fort of Alexandria in 1801.
 In 1803 he served in several ships patrolling the Channel and the Irish coast; in the Warrior he won the favour of Captain William Bligh who requested Sir Joseph Banks in April 1805 to transfer him to the ship bringing Bligh to New South Wales as governor - the Lady Madeline Sinclair in August 1806.
 John Lamb was promoted lieutenant in June 1808 and his last naval service was in the Union with the Toulon Fleet.
 He returned to England in August 1814 on half-pay and became associated with Buckles, Bagster and Buchanan.
-He sailed for them in September 1815 and June 1819 as master of the transport Baring.
-(Australian Dictionary of Biography)
+He sailed for them in September 1815 and June 1819 as master of the transport Baring. - G. P. Walsh, 'Lamb, John (1790 - 1862)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, published first in hardcopy 1967

 Prison Hulks

-Prisoners to be embarked on the Baring in 1815 came from counties throughout England and also from Scotland and Canada.
+Prisoners came from counties throughout England and also from Scotland and Canada.
 They were held in various hulks at Woolwich and Portsmouth.
-Prisoners on the Justitia hulk at Woolwich were transferred to the Baring on 27th February 1815; prisoners on the Retribution hulk at Woolwich were transferred on the 19th March 1815 and those on the Captivity hulk at Portsmouth were embarked on the 23 March 1815.
+Prisoners on the Justitia hulk at Woolwich were transferred to the ship on 27th February 1815; prisoners on the Retribution hulk at Woolwich were transferred on the 19th March 1815 and those on the Captivity hulk at Portsmouth were embarked on the 23 March 1815.
 [3]

 Military Guard